-Why Use A Cast Iron Skillet?
+Why Use a Cast Iron Skillet?

 Why use a cast-iron skillet?
 They are durable, nonstick, have a long life span, can add iron to your food, are affordable, easy to clean.
-And you get a great sear on meat.
-Need I go on?
-Cast iron skillets have been around for generations and with the correct care, they only get better with age.
-There are basically two types of Cast iron.
-Enameled or regular.
-What’s the difference?
-Read on to find out!

 Enameled Versus Regular Cast Iron